 Hours: Sunday – Thursday, First appointment at 8:30 am; Last appointment at 3:30 pm

 The AWC provides individual or small-group mentoring sessions to discuss and assist students with their writing needs.
 It chiefly focuses on the writing needs of students who are registered in diploma programs.
 It helps students with the organization and writing of projects, presentations and assignments.
-Appointments are normally for one half hour.
-Students are advised to make appointments in advance by going to the AWC webpage and clicking on the link to The AWC Online Appointment Calendar.
-The webpage also provides online access to writing resources such as grammar and APA tipsheets.
+Appointments are normally for one-half hour.
+Students are advised to make appointments in advance by using The AWC Online Appointment Calendar.
+The Advanced Writing Center D2L page also provides online access to writing resources such as grammar and APA tipsheets.

 Hours: Sunday – Thursday, 8:30 am – 3:30 pm